 Home / Destinations / Japan / A Hakodate Itinerary – The Best Things to Do in Hakodate

-The Four Points by Sheraton, the Comfort Hotel Hakodate and the Hotel Resol Hakodate are all excellent three star hotels just a few minutes’s walk from Hakodate station.
+The Four Points by Sheraton, the Comfort Hotel Hakodate and the Hotel Resol Hakodate are all excellent three star hotels just a few minutes’s walk from Hakodate Station.

 If you’d prefer to be closer to Hakodate’s historic Motomachi area, we can recommend La Jolie Motomachi, where we stayed.
 Rooms are large and extremely comfortable and there’s an excellent breakfast spread each morning.